-Six trials, four published since the previous review, provided data for 4,252 children or adolescents (Table 1).169-174 All six trials took place in the United States and encompassed a generally wide age range.
-One trial included infants with followup to age 3;169 four trials included children between ages 3 and 10;^{170, 171, 173, 174} and one included adolescents aged 11-15(Table 1).172 The four trials including children aged 3-10 all were published since the previous review.
-Two trials had risk-based inclusion criteria, limiting enrollment to children aged 4-10 at moderate or high skin cancer risk (n=1301; Project SCAPE family study by Glanz et al., 2013).174 and to children aged 12 and younger of melanoma survivors (n=340; Gritz et al., 2013).171 In the other four trials, children had varying constellations of skin cancer risk factors.
-The one trial that enrolled parents of infants (Kaiser Kids Sun Care by Crane et al., 2006) (n=728) reported no inclusion or exclusion criteria except the child's age (soon after birth), but parents with dark skin, eyes, and hair were informed that the program might have minimal benefit to them.169 Another included trial randomized children aged six of all phenotypes

-(n=867) but reported results only for non-Hispanic white participants (n=677).173 The Sun Smart trial (Norman et al., 2007) recruited adolescents aged 11-15 (58% White) from six primary care practices in California's San Diego County,172 whereas the Sun Sense trial (Glasser et al., 2010) among children aged 3-10 years (45% White) recruited parent-child pairs from a University of California-Los Angeles pediatric clinic.170 Across all six trials, white race ranged from 43.7 percent of the study population170 to 100 percent;173 two trials further provided a gradation of "fair white" skin^{169, 173} or skin that does not tan after burning.173
+Six trials, four published since the previous review, provided data for 4,252 children or adolescents (Error!
+Reference source not found.).
+168-173 All six trials took place in the United States and encompassed a generally wide age range.
+One trial included infants with followup to age 3; 168 four trials included children between ages 3 and 10; ^{169, 170, 172, 173} and one included adolescents aged 11-15 (Error!
+Reference source not found.).
+171 The four trials including children aged 3-10 all were published since the previous review.
+Two trials had risk-based inclusion criteria, limiting enrollment to children aged 4-10 at moderate or high skin cancer risk (n=1301; Project SCAPE family study by Glanz et al., 2013).
+173 and to children aged 12 and younger of melanoma survivors (n=340; Gritz et al., 2013).
+170 In the other four trials, children had varying constellations of skin cancer risk factors.
+The one trial that enrolled parents of infants (Kaiser Kids Sun Care by Crane et al., 2006) (n=728) reported no inclusion or exclusion criteria except the child's age (soon after birth), but parents with dark skin, eyes, and hair were informed that the program might have minimal benefit to them.
+168 Another included trial randomized children aged six of all phenotypes (n=867) but reported results only for non-Hispanic white participants (n=677).172 The Sun Smart trial (Norman et al., 2007) recruited adolescents aged 11-15 (58% White) from six primary care practices in California's San Diego County, whereas the Sun Sense trial (Glasser et al., 2010) among children aged 3-10 years (45% White) recruited parent-child pairs from a University of California-Los Angeles pediatric clinic.
+Across all six trials, white race ranged from 43.7 percent of the study population to 100 percent; two trials further provided a gradation of "fair white" skin skin skin that does not tan after burning.